ZhaoLizz/zhaolizz.github.io/_pages/about.md

 Recent News
 ======
+[11/2024] I serve as a reviewer in IEEE TNNLS.

+[10/2024] I serve as a reviewer in IEEE Virtual Reality.

+[10/2024] I serve as a reviewer in China SCIENCES.

 [07/2024] I serve as a reviewer in [IEEE Transactions on Multimedia](https://ieeexplore.ieee.org/).

 [06/2024] I'm submitting my first Ph.D paper to IEEE TVCG.
 Hope everything goes well!